 Mars Hill Kids exists to teach kids the way of Jesus.
 We believe that God has revealed himself through history and is working within history to fulfill his purposes for all creation.
 The Bible tells the story of God’s work in the world.
 Each week, we gather to explore this story and invite our kids to enter into it: following the way of Jesus and joining the work that God is doing in the world.
-Our programs for newborns through 5th grade meet on Sundays during the 10am Gathering.
+Our programs for newborns through 5th grade meet on Sundays during the 10am and 5pm Gathering.

 Throughout the year in Babies, our volunteers lead kids in learning and understanding that God loves them.
 From the very beginning our kids experience God’s love through the care of committed volunteers, then as the children get older, their activity times and story times help reinforce a Bible story of the month.

 In Babies, our goal is simple—that your child will begin to learn and understand that God loves them.
 How do we do that?
 Through the care of committed volunteers, as well as play times, these early encounters let each child know they are valued and begin to build a foundation for a relationship with God.